 The reaction is: NH4HCO3 → NH 3 + H2O + CO2

 In this reaction ammonia will be baked out provided the final moisture content is low enough and product is thin and porous enough to allow the gas to escape otherwise ammonia may retain in the product and result in off flavour.

 For escaping of ammonia during baking puncturing of biscuit is done.
 Rotating cutter does this.
 It is used in products that are to be baked to low moisture content.
 It can also be used in replacement with baking soda or sodium bicarbonate for low-moisture products like dry cookies or some cracker products.

 Ammonium Bicarbonate is artificially Synthesized from ammonium sulfate and calcium carbonate.

 Ammonium bicarbonate’s usage is restricted to very low-moisture products as even moderate moisture levels will retain the ammonia and render the product inedible.
 The Moisture Level of Short dough variety biscuits vary from 1 % – 4%, and that for crackers maximum 2%.
 Therefore, no chances of ammonia trapping in food product.

-Suppliers of Ammonium Bicarbonate
+Suggested Dosage of Ammonium Bicarbonate

 My name is Ankur Chauhan.
 Basically, I am From Haryana, India.
 I Am a Food Technologist, Completed my Mtech from NIFTEM.
 I love to share my knowledge with good Learners.
 I love to Travel different places.
 I have Many Blogs and Blogging is My Passion.